equinor/ert/docs/rst/manual/reference/configuration/keywords.rst

         **Parameter fields**

-        A parameter field (e.g. porosity or permeability) is defined as follows:
+        A parameter field (e.g. porosity or permeability or Gaussian Random Fields from APS) is defined as follows:

         ::

-                FIELD  ID PARAMETER   <ECLIPSE_FILE>  INIT_FILES:/path/%d  MIN:X MAX:Y OUTPUT_TRANSFORM:FUNC INIT_TRANSFORM:FUNC
+                FIELD  ID PARAMETER   <ECLIPSE_FILE>  INIT_FILES:/path/%d  MIN:X MAX:Y OUTPUT_TRANSFORM:FUNC INIT_TRANSFORM:FUNC  FORWARD_INIT:True

+	Here ID must be the same as the name of the parameter in the INIT_FILES.
-        Here ID is again an arbitrary string, ECLIPSE_FILE is the name of the file ERT will export this field to when running simulations.
-Note that there should be an IMPORT statement in the ECLIPSE data file corresponding to the name given with ECLIPSE_FILE.
-INIT_FILES is a filename (with an embedded %d) to load the initial field from.
+        ECLIPSE_FILE is the name of the file ERT will export this field to when running simulations.
+Note that there should be an IMPORT statement in the ECLIPSE data file corresponding to the name given with ECLIPSE_FILE in case the field parameter is a field used in ECLIPSE data file like perm or poro.
+        INIT_FILES is a filename (with an embedded %d if FORWARD_INIT is set to False) to load the initial field from.
 Can be RMS ROFF format, ECLIPSE restart format or ECLIPSE GRDECL format.

+        FORWARD_INIT:True means that the files specified in the INIT_FILES are expected to be created by some FORWARD model, and does not need any embedded %d.
+	FORWARD_INIT:False means that the files must have been created before running ERT and need and embedded %d.

+	When using FIELD to specify Gaussian Random Fields (GRF) from APS, it is here recommended to use ROFF binary files.
+        NOTE: The APS GUI plugin for RMS  will write the GRF files to the directory  rms/output/aps so the INIT_FILES will refer to that directory.
+Note also that the name of the GRF parameters are the same as the file names (except for the suffix (.roff  or .grdecl)).
+These names must also be used as ID in the FIELD command.

         The input arguments MIN, MAX, INIT_TRANSFORM and OUTPUT_TRANSFORM are all optional.
 MIN and MAX are as for dynamic fields.